zertyn/streamr_node_earnings_checker/README.md

 <h4><b>Only things to change</b></h4>

 - Add your node addresses in the ```config.json``` file.
+- Optional:
-- Optional: add your gmail email and extra settings in ```config.json``` to your liking (if you have 2FA gmail account, check this link to make a temporary password: https://support.google.com/accounts/answer/185833?hl=en).
+  - add your gmail email and extra settings in ```config.json``` to your liking (if you have 2FA gmail account, check this link to make a temporary password: https://support.google.com/accounts/answer/185833?hl=en).
 Leave the values 0 or false if you don't want emails.
+  - add preffered currency type in ```config.json``` (i.e., EUR, JPY, GBP, USD), default is USD.
 - Caution: Only change the time settings if you know what you're doing (I don't recommend going under 3600 with any value)!

 <h4><b>Uses the following imports/requires the following packages to be installed</b></h4>